-We are conducting certain research and discovery activities pursuant to a mutually agreed research plan designed to develop licensed product candidates not later than the stage of candidate selection.
+Together with Janssen, we are conducting certain research and discovery activities pursuant to a mutually agreed research plan designed to develop licensed product candidates not later than the stage of candidate selection.
 The parties have established a joint steering committee to oversee the research, information sharing, and potential amendments of the research plan.
-We are responsible for conducting research activities at our expense and are entitled to certain milestone payments from Janssen for product candidates that progress through all subsequent research stages.
-Janssen may elect to take over all or a portion of such research at any time.
+We are responsible for conducting research activities at our expense and are entitled to certain milestone payments from Janssen for product candidates that progress through certain research stages, as may be amended by the joint steering committee.
 Following completion of such research, Janssen has the right to determine whether to bring one or more designated product candidates forward into further development.
 If Janssen so elects, Janssen is responsible for the development, manufacture, and commercialization of the licensed products at Janssen's sole cost and expense.
 Janssen is required to use commercially reasonable efforts to exploit one licensed product.

-In May 2020, we received an upfront fee of \$8.0 million and have achieved research milestones necessary to receive \$2.0 million, \$1.0 million received both in October of 2021 and December of 2020, and are eligible to receive further payments upon the achievement of certain development and commercial milestones.
-We also are entitled to receive tiered royalties based on commercial for a fixed period following the first commercial sale of such a licensed product.
+In May 2020, we received an upfront fee of \$8.0 million and achieved research milestones necessary to receive \$2.0 million, \$1.0 million of which was received in October 2021, and \$1.0 million of which was received in December 2020.
+We are also eligible to receive up to an aggregate of \$195 million upon the achievement of certain development and commercial milestones.
+We also are entitled to receive tiered royalties based on commercial sales levels from low to mid-single digit percentages of net sales of licensed products for a fixed period beginning with the first commercial sale of such a licensed product in a given country of sale and expiring ten years after such sale.

-Until the earlier of termination of the Janssen Agreement and a specified period of time following the first commercial sale of a licensed product, we cannot directly or through a third party research, develop or commercialize or exploit a competing biological product that is directed to or otherwise targets the licensed target, subject to certain exceptions and limitations for third party acquiror products.
+Until the earlier of termination of the Janssen Agreement and a specified period of time following the first commercial sale of a licensed product, we cannot directly or through a third-party research, develop or commercialize or exploit a competing biological product that is directed to or otherwise targets the licensed target, subject to certain exceptions and limitations for third party acquiror products.